teh750/FYP/README.md

 # This is my React, Node.js, Tailwind, Mongodb and Stripe FYP project.

-in middleware folder. pls create .env file
+in backend folder. pls create .env file

 and copy the code below